SaladBreaker/Flask-Blog/README.md

 - shortcuts on sidebar
 - friends list system

-For testing you have to run the "pipenv run pytest" command  from inside the tests file because of the sys.path.append() function

 Also the HTML code and CSS code is mostly copied from: https://github.com/CoreyMSchafer/code_snippets/tree/master/Python/Flask_Blog, all copyrights reserved to Corey Schafer.